Nimrodifla/shatz/README.md

 ## TO DO

-- Create learning platform (like a custom Dualingo for Shatzes)
+- Better UI
+- Satisfying animations :)
+- Create a "Test Yourself" platform, where users can test how much they remember.